What business insurance do I need?

 It safeguards your business from claims made by clients or members of the public who suffer an injury or damage to their property as a direct result of your business operations.

-Employers’ liability insurance is can be purchased alongside public liability.
+Employers’ liability can be purchased alongside public liability.

 Trades that would benefit from this type of policy include accountants, architects or consultants.